jxstxn1/hundred_days_of_coding_flutter/README.md

     Started to learn about Tests and have written first test for `getCurrentWeatherByCity`
 ## Day 5:
     Integrated `getCurrentWeatherByLatLng` + Tests.
 Optimized some Stuff
+## Day 6:
+    Added a repository class to more or less cache data
+## Day 7:
+    Added more tests to current weather model and optimized some stuff